Wire82/org.openhab.binding.heos/README.md

 *If group is configured by PaperUI the group UID is calculated by the Hash value of the group name*

-Required fields are the GID which is the PID of the group leading player and the nameHash which is also be used for defining the group UID.
+Required fields are the GID which is the PID of the group leading player and the type which is Group here.

 ### Defining Bridge and Players together